cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 $ d r_("New")^2 = d r^2 + 2 sum_(i=1)^(3) sum_(j=1)^(3) (partial u_i)/(partial r_j) d r_j d r_i + sum_(i=1)^(3) sum_(j=1)^(3) sum_(l=1)^(3) ((partial u_i)/(partial r_j) d r_j ) ((partial u_i)/(partial r_l) d r_l ). $

-Rearranging the indices and doing some algebra we finally get to the following expression #cite(<Leisure_2017>):
+Rearranging the indices and doing some algebra we get to the following expression #cite(<Leisure_2017>):

 $ d r_("New")^2 - d r^2 = sum_(i=1)^(3) sum_(j=1)^(3) ((partial u_i)/(partial r_j) + (partial u_j)/(partial r_i) + sum_(l=1)^(3) (partial u_l)/(partial r_i) (partial u_l)/(partial r_j)) d r_i d r_j. $<eq:a_deformation>

-Let's define a new tensor $arrow.l.r(epsilon)$ (whose name will be given later) where
+Let's define a new tensor $arrow.l.r(epsilon)$ (whose name will be given later) such that

 $ d r_("New")^2 - d r^2 = sum_(i=1)^(3) sum_(j=1)^(3) 2 epsilon_(i j) d r_i d r_j, $ <eq:a_deformation_again>

-and:
+and

 $ epsilon_(i j) = 1/2 ((partial u_i)/(partial r_j) + (partial u_j)/(partial r_i) + sum_(l=1)^(3) (partial u_l)/(partial r_i) (partial u_l)/(partial r_j)). $<eq:raw_strain>

-For small deformations we can neglect the last term in equation @eq:raw_strain, because it is a second order term and we only consider lineal deformations #cite(<Leisure_2017>).
+For small deformations we can neglect the last term in equation @eq:raw_strain, because it is a second order term and we will only consider lineal deformations #cite(<Leisure_2017>).
+This is known as linear elasticity.
 Note that only deformations (not rotations) affect $d r_("New")^2 - d r^2$ and also that the remaining terms in $epsilon_(i j)$ makes it the symmetric part of $arrow.l.r(W)$.
 This tensor $arrow.l.r(epsilon)$ is no other than the strain tensor which is the tensor that gives us all the information about deformations #cite(<Thorne>).
-With the neglected terms, we get the final expression for the strain tensor:
+Removing the neglected terms, we get the final expression for the strain tensor:

 // The antisymmetric part describes only rotations of the solid, which are not related to it's deformation, and elastic materials don't resist rotations.
 For this reason the symmetric part of $arrow.l.r(W)$ is given a special name: the strain tensor $arrow.l.r(epsilon)$.
 The components of the strain tensor are related to the displacements as shown below #cite(<Thorne>):